 MP: Two of our licensing specialists were residents in our group homes when they were teens.
 Through the love and motivated to earn college degrees.
 They have now returned to work with us in order to help us recruit more families to join us in this critical ministry to hurting children.

 Q: Why is Florida Baptist Children’s Homes a proven leader in Christian foster care?

 MP: We recruit quality Christian families to care for the children and the children are linked with needed services.

 Q: If someone isn’t quite ready to dive into foster care. how can they support those in their community or church who are foster parents?

 MP: Individuals can volunteer to help foster parents and children in a number of ways:

 - Providing meals/clothes/supplies when new placements are received

 - Assisting with babysitting, setting up and/or coordinating wraparound support groups within the church (to provide prayer/support/donations/etc. to foster parents)

-- Arranging events at their church (and other churches) to support and encourage foster parents (e.g. “foster parents night out” with free babysitting, helping set up an orientation/training class at their church, etc.)
+- Arranging events at their church (and encourage foster parents (e.g. “foster parents night out” with free babysitting, helping set up an orientation/training class at their church, etc.)